jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 1. Authenticate the current user (with a password)
 2. Register a new person (with a password and with optional invitation)
 3. Confirm registration of a person (from email)
-4. (coming soon) Initiate a password reset
+4. Initiate a password reset
-5. (coming soon) Resend password reset notification
+5. Resend password reset notification
-6. (coming soon) Confirm password reset
+6. Verify a password reset token
-7. (coming soon) Reset password
+7. Reset password

 #### Single-Sign On